A trainer shares her unexpected tips for getting fit for summer fun - inRegister

 A trainer shares her unexpected tips for getting fit for summer fun

-Personal trainer Anna Blackstone, owner of women’s training and wellness studio Modern Belle, has made a living helping women get their bodies into shape for summer or whatever life throws at them.
+Personal trainer Anna Blackstone, owner of women’s training and wellness studio Modern Belle, has made a living helping women get their bodies into shape for whatever life throws at them.
 But according to Blackstone, it goes much deeper than just crunches and push-ups.
 For her, fitness concerns the mind just as much as it does the body.

 “We focus on the clients’ needs in all aspects, whether it’s exercise, nutrition or active recovery,” Blackstone says.
 “When walking through the doors of Modern Belle, it’s hard not to sense the presence of its mission for the female body: to be elegant, powerful and beautiful.”

-In anticipation of summer, we reached out to Blackstone for her top tips for getting fit—body and mind.
+In anticipation of the warmer months ahead, we reached out to Blackstone for her top tips for getting fit—body and mind.
 Read on for all her insight.

 1. Mental health is health.